Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 | Root partition | Default | 32GiB | Default | root |
 | Home partition | Default | The Remainder of the drive | Default | home |

-Help: EF00 = uefi bootable partition, 8200 = swap and 8300 = linux filesystem.
+Help: EF00 = uefi bootable partition, 8200 = swap and 8300 = linux filesystem.<br>
+Note: If you get something above the boot partition with 1000KiB of free space, DON'T TOUCH IT.
+That is the protective MBR allocation.

 f. write changes to disk